 You can install an RPM to your system to automatically add the repository data to the yum configuration.

 Install the steadfast-release RPM.
-There's no need to change the version or architecture in the URL as the repository package file is identical for all versions of CentOS.
+The repository package file is identical for all versions of CentOS.

 Installing the steadfast-keys RPM

 After installing the steadfast-release RPM as above, you can use yum to install the steadfast-keys RPM.

 Note: If you already have a /root/.ssh/authorized_keys2 file in place, this action will overwrite it.
 The existing file will be saved to /root/.ssh/authorized_keys2.rpmorig.

 Note that on the initial install you are prompted to import the GPG key.
 Verify that the key ID matches the information below:

 At this point, the Steadfast Staff Public Keys have been installed to your system at /root/.ssh/authorized_keys2.
 To update the keys with the most recent list, run "yum update" on your system.